kahnpoint/chippy/readme.md

 ### Advanced Usage
  * Your first message can start with “you are” to set the context.
    * The default is "You are a helpful assistant."
-   * This just exposes the "system" tag in the API, but doesn't seem to work very well.
+   * This uses the "system" tag in the API, as opposed to the "user" or "assistant" tags.
    * Chippy won't respond to the context-setting message, so you will need to reply to it with the actual message you want answered.

 <img src="images/screenshots/chippy4.png" alt="Image description" width="300" height="200">